cysouw/diathesis/text/c03_summaryDia.md

 ### *Präverb Teil/fest-Objekttausch* {#sec:summary-praverb-teil-fest}

-The ~~Präverb Teil/fest-Objekttausch~~ (full discussion in [@sec:preverb-applicative-in-antipassive]) shows the same diathesis as the previous unmarked one, but now marked with a preverb *ver-*, *be-* or *ein-*.
+The ~~Präverb Teil/fest-Objekttausch~~ (full discussion in [@sec:preverb-applicative-in-antipassive]) shows the same diathesis as the previous unmarked one, but now marked with a preverb *ver-*, *be‑* or *ein-*.
 Without a preverb, the verb *massieren* 'to massage' [@next a] has an accusative object describing the massaged entity (here *Muskel* 'muscle').
 Different from the previous diathesis, the new object to be introduced by the diathesis (here *Salbe* 'ointment') can already be expressed here with an optional *mit* prepositional phrase.
 After the diathesis, the verb *einmassieren* 'to massage in' [@next b] has the objects exchanged, optionally retaining the old object as a *in* prepositional phrase [@next c].
 The preposition thus changes from *mit* to *in/an/auf*, and this is exactly the reverse of the *Präverb Ganz/voll-Objekttausch* (see [@sec:summary-praverb-ganz-voll]).
 After this diathesis has been applied, the new object *Salbe* is a meronym that has become a part of the old holonymic object *Muskel*.

 ::: ex
 - Ich massiere den Muskel (mit einer Salbe).